wso2-extensions/esb-inbound-kafka/docs/config.md

 # Configuring the Kafka Inbound Operation

 WSO2 ESB's Kafka inbound endpoint acts as a message consumer.
-It creates a connection to zookeeper and requests messages for either a topic, topics or topic filters.
+It creates a connection to ZooKeeper and requests messages for either a topic, topics, or topic filters.

 To use the Kafka inbound endpoint, download and install [Apache Kafka](http://kafka.apache.org/downloads.html).

->>The recommended version is [kafka_2.12-0.11.0.0](http://kafka.apache.org/downloads).
-For all available versions of Kafka that you can download, see [https://kafka.apache.org/downloads](https://kafka.apache.org/downloads).
+>>The recommended version of Kafka for the Kafka inbound endpoint is [kafka_2.12-0.11.0.0](http://kafka.apache.org/downloads).
+For all available versions of Kafka, see [https://kafka.apache.org/downloads](https://kafka.apache.org/downloads).

 >>Download the kafka_2.12-0.11.0.0.tgz from [here](http://kafka.apache.org/downloads) and extract it.
-Here `<kafka_2.12-0.11.0.0>` refered as `<KAFKA_HOME>` .
+Let's call this directory <KAFKA_HOME>.

-To configure the Kafka inbound endpoint, copy the following client libraries from the `<KAFKA_HOME>/lib` directory to the `<ESB_HOME>/repository/components/lib` directory.
+To configure the Kafka inbound endpoint, copy the following client libraries from <KAFKA_HOME>/lib to <ESB_HOME>/repository/components/lib.

 1. [kafka_2.12-0.11.0.0.jar](https://mvnrepository.com/artifact/org.apache.kafka/kafka_2.12/0.11.0.0)
 2. [kafka-clients-0.11.0.0.jar](https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients/0.11.0.0)